By Tim Lambert

 Rich people enjoyed luxuries such as mosaics and (in colder parts of the empire) panes of glass in windows and even a form of central heating called a hypocaust.
 Wealthy Romans also had wall paintings called murals in their houses.
 The wealthy owned very comfortable furniture.
 It was upholstered and finely carved.
 People ate while reclining on couches.
 Oil lamps were used for light.

 Furthermore, some people had a piped water supply.
-Water was brought into towns in aqueducts they went along lead pipes to wealthy individual houses.
+Water was brought into towns in aqueducts that went along lead pipes to wealthy individual houses.

 Many wealthy Romans owned large estates in the countryside called villas.
 They were usually arranged to be self-sufficient.
 As well as farmworkers there were craftsmen like a blacksmith, a carpenter, and a potter.
 (Both farm laborers and craftsmen could be slaves).
 If the owner of the villa was absent a man called a villicus and his wife the villica ran the villa.